rpdrewes/whisper-websocket-server/README.md

 # whisper-websocket-server

-This is a small demonstration Python websockets program to run on your own server that will accept audio input from a client Android phone and transcribe it to text using whisper.cpp voice recognition, and return the text string results to the phone for insertion into text message or email or use as command or a web search.
+This is a demonstration Python websockets program to run on your own server that will accept audio input from a client Android phone and transcribe it to text using whisper.cpp voice recognition, and return the text string results to the phone for insertion into text message or email or use as command or a web search.

-An app on the client Android phones called Kõnele acts as the input service which sends the audio to this server.
+An open source app on the client Android phones called Kõnele acts as the input service which sends the audio to this server.
 Kõnele acts as an Android input device, like a keyboard.

 Basically, together the system acts like Google's voice input service or voice search, but you self host it so your data stays under your control.
 It works great for de-Googled open Android phones like LineageOS or Graphene.
+It seems to work better than Siri or Ok Google in recognition accuracy in my experience, though those services provide more than just voice recognition.

-Though written as a simple test, this works so well for me that it is part of my regular phone usage!
+Though written as a simple test, this works so well that it has been part of my regular daily-driver phone usage for a year!

+New features:
+- Switched the default recogntion from whisper.cpp to faster-whisper for much improved performance.
+The new default model is "base.en" rather and both recogntion accuracy and speed are improved compared to whisper.cpp with "tiny.en"!
+- Implemented completely in memory with no temporary file, so performance is better and multiple simultaneous recognitions are supported.
+No more using system() to shell to convert audio and invoke whisper.cpp, also improving speed and security.
+- A Dockerfile is provided to help you set up your own docker image if you prefer to run it that way.

 This program uses these other software systems:
-- [whisper.cpp](https://github.com/ggerganov/whisper.cpp/) for audio to voice transcription, install to server with git clone
+- [faster-whisper](https://https://github.com/SYSTRAN/faster-whisper) for audio to voice transcription, install to server with pip (see below)
 - [Kõnele](https://f-droid.org/en/packages/ee.ioc.phon.android.speak/) client Android app; install to phone via f-droid repo is recommended
-- [wsocket](https://github.com/ksenginew/WSocket) Python websocket library, install to server with pip
+- [wsocket](https://github.com/ksenginew/WSocket) Python websocket library, install to server with pip (see below)
-- sox audio processing command line tools, install to server with OS tools (apt etc.)

 The setup is pretty simple, with a few things on the server side and a few on the client side (Android phone).

+For instructions on using the older whisper.cpp implementation, refer to README-old.md in this repository.

 ---
 ## Demo video

-Both recogntions here were done using the "tiny" model.
+Both recogntions here were done using the "tiny" model using whisper.cpp.
+The new preferred recognizer is faster-whisper instead of whisper.cpp, but the recognition results have only improved in accuracy and speed.

 https://user-images.githubusercontent.com/10035429/219758618-c6c05a27-059d-427a-9e13-550fedbc281a.mp4